Cabeza77/particle_code/README.md

 WARNINGS
 --------------------

 The planet has to be on a fixed circular orbit!
-Other interial forces that arise from a migrating planet on an eccentric orbit are not included, yet.
+Other inertial forces that arise from a migrating planet on an eccentric orbit are not included, yet.